Before Kyle finally turned his life around making 6-figures in dropshipping, there’s a huge list of his failures.

 Product Photos & Descriptions

 I already have this process automated with Sell The Trend’s product import feature.
-With the AliExpress integration, the product is added to my Shopify store with one click.
+With the AliExpress integration, the product is added to my shop with one click.

 I use the same product photos of the manufacturer/supplier.
 For descriptions, it is almost the same other than some tweaks to make it grammatically correct and sound good.

 Yes, I have a copywriter that helps me write a copy for the store’s home page.
 An engaging copy certainly yields better results.